TheMiniatureGamer/Midea_Kaisai_modbus_sniffer/README.md

 This project provides a complete solution for passively monitoring Kaisai, Midea, and other rebranded air-to-water heat pumps via their Modbus RTU (RS485) interface.
 It uses an ESP32 and ESPHome to "sniff" the communication between the controller and the heat pump, allowing for seamless integration into Home Assistant without sending any active requests that could conflict with the main controller.

-This "listen-only" approach is highly stable and safe, as it never writes to the Modbus bus unless explicitly configured for active control.
+This **"listen-only**" approach is highly stable and safe, as it never writes to the Modbus bus unless explicitly configured for active control.

 ![My Installation](images/my-installation-1.jpg)